pianoman244/map-stpauls/README.md

 The beginnings of the Millville Atlas Project.
 This repository contains demos with Mapbox, Leaflet, and React I created to test out different mapping tools during my 2024 fellowship with St. Paul's School.

 ## admissions-clone
 A demo of what "maps.sps.edu" could look like, with an embedded Mapbox map.
 The HTML/CSS is from the SPS Admissions page (https://www.sps.edu/admissions), and I wrote all the Mapbox code in app.js.
 The HTML elements overlaid on the map are added in index.html and updated throughout app.js.

-To run it, just clone the repository and open index.html in a browser.
-Alternatively, since this is a Node.js project, you can run whatever variant of "npm start" works on your machine.
+To view the page, just clone the repository and open index.html in a browser.
+To ensure Mapbox can access the datasets, run cors_server.py from a terminal.
+This will start a simple server on localhost port 8000 so Mapbox has a URL to access the sources.

+There are no package managers involved here.
+All the Mapbox JS is imported in script tags directly in index.html.